Please stop using the horse race/selling frame to talk about this election

 There are two other damaging consequences of this frame.
 One is that it reduces intra-group deliberation about policies.
 If policy preferences are the consequence of identity, then we can’t treat intra-group disagreements about policies as reasonable disagreement—one of us must really be out-group (or duped by the out-group).

-When a group fails, the impulse is purification of the in-group, and so in-group recriminations are about those intra-group disagreements or presumed failures in “selling” the product.
+and so in-group recriminations are about those intra-group disagreements or presumed failures in “selling” the product.
 We thereby double down on what damages policy discourse.

 Right now, there are a lot of people blaming Harris or Dems for not selling the policies enough, or having the wrong policies, or in various other ways calling for a party purified of disparate elements.
 That is, to put it very clearly, anti-democratic and incipiently authoritarian.
 It’s also wrong.